Jamal Adams should clear concussion protocol by Tuesday

 Cornerback Tre Brown was also back Monday after sitting out the Giants game with a concussion suffered the week before against Carolina.

-And while Coby Bryant (toe) and Artie Burns (hamstring), the return of Adams and Brown should allow the Seahawks to be as close to full strength in the secondary as they have been all season when they head to Cincy.
+And while Coby Bryant (toe) and Artie Burns (hamstring) are out, the return of Adams and Brown should allow the Seahawks to be as close to full strength in the secondary as they have been all season when they head to Cincy.

-And the timing couldn’t be better as they’ll face a pass-catch combination in Joe Burrow and Ja’Marr Chase that was among the most prolific in NFL history in a 34-20 win over Arizona on Sunday, with Chase catching 15 passes for 192 yards and three touchdowns.
+And the timing couldn’t be better as they’ll face a pass-catch combination in Joe Burrow and Ja’Marr Chase that was among the most prolific in NFL history in Sunday’s 34-20 win over Arizona, with Chase catching 15 passes for 192 yards and three touchdowns.

-Only four other WRs in NFL history have had 15 or more receptions and three or more TDs in the same game, according to ESPN (two of whom did it as Seahawks — Steve Largent (1987 against Detroit, and Tyler Lockett against Arizona in 2000).
+Only four other WRs in NFL history have had 15 or more receptions and three or more TDs in the same game, according to ESPN — two of whom did it as Seahawks: Steve Largent (in 1987 against Detroit) and Tyler Lockett (in 2000 against Arizona.

 The Bengals might also get back receiver Tee Higgins, who sat out Sunday with a rib injury after having been listed as questionable going into the game.